lyft/Kronos-Android/ROADMAP.md

 ### `.sntp.Dns`

 DNS resolution point.
-ATM there is `DnsResolver` but it enforces resolves hosts to IPs 1:1 which is not true IRL.
+ATM there is `DnsResolver` but it resolves hosts to IPs 1:1 which is not true IRL.

 ```kotlin
 internal interface Dns {